 Dubrovnik is better for holidays, especially beach holidays, while Split is a better city break destination.

-In addition to beautiful beaches, Dubrovnik has more full-service hotels with facilities like outdoor and indoor swimming pools, hotel beaches, spa and wellness centers, buffet and a la carte restaurants, beach bars, and entertainment programs.
-Dubrovnik is for this reason a better choice for your summer holidays in Croatia.
+In addition to beautiful beaches, Dubrovnik has more full-service hotels with outdoor and indoor swimming pools, hotel beaches, spa and wellness centers, buffet and a la carte restaurants, beach bars, and entertainment programs.
+For this reason, Dubrovnik is a better choice for your summer holidays in Croatia.

 On the other hand, Split has more international flights year-round, is more centrally located, and is easy to reach by car, bus, or even train.
 It’s a bigger town with more businesses open all year.
 All these reasons make Split a better city break destination.